 Heaven by Bryan Adams

 Click Here for tab for Heaven by Bryan Adams

-Taking ourselves from the classic acoustic-love song and over to the heavier side of things with Bryan Adams’ impeccable power/rock ballad Heaven.
+Taking ourselves from the classic acoustic-love song over to the heavier side of things with Bryan Adams’ impeccable power/rock ballad Heaven.
 This went on to be one of his most popular songs of all time and a favorite amongst fans.
-He’ll often use this track to open for his live performances too.
+He’ll often open for his live performances with this track.
 The song did great commercially, hitting the number 1 spot on the US Billboard Hot 100.

-Don’t be put off by the rock nature of the song, you don’t need a drummer to make it sound good.
-If you are just a solo guitar performer it’s very easy to either play this as a fingerpicked piece in which you will outline both the bass and melody.
-Or alternatively, if that is too much (or you can’t be bothered) you can simply strum the chords which will also make it easier to sing over.
+Don’t be put off by the rock nature of the song.
+You don’t need a drummer to make it sound good.
+If you are just a solo guitar performer, it’s very easy to either play this as a fingerpicked piece, in which you will outline both the bass and melody.
+If that’s too much (or you can’t be bothered), you can simply strum the chords which will also make it easier to sing over.